Semantics of the Symbolic Queries

 The property E<> p evaluates to true for a timed transition system if and only if there is a sequence of delay and action transitions s0s1 → … → sn, where s0 is the initial state and sn satisfies p.

-Potentially always
+Potentially Always

 The property E[] p evaluates to true for a timed transition system if and only if there is a sequence of delay and action transitions s0s1 → … → si → … for which p holds in all states si and which either: